 You need to fall asleep and you need it fast ?
-We have prepared this article to help you get ready to sleep fast and get up early in the morning refreshed and ready to go !
+I have prepared this guide and laid out 10 things that helped me get ready to sleep fast and get up early in the morning refreshed and ready to go !

 The body works in an amazing fashion.
 Besides all its mechanics, the focus here is on falling asleep faster which largely involves the working of the eyes.
 These are where all the good and bad things about life find their way to the brain.
 The eyes see and the body then reacts.
 Still on the eyes, a person falls asleep only when the eyes are closed, which then starts the process to ‘shut out’ the mind – that is to fall asleep.
 Nevertheless, from everyday experience, not all the time that people close their eyes and suddenly fall asleep.
 Research shows that many people do struggle with falling asleep once they get into bed.

 There are many ways that keep a person’s eyes open, for example watching your favorite TV show on Netflix from your tablet.
 You would wish to go straight into a deep sleep after watching such shows, but it is not always the case with people as it can take hours to just fall asleep.
 If you are one of those who struggle with sleep, you are at the rightful place, read below for some useful advice about falling asleep fast.

 10 Things that helped me fall asleep faster

 Falling asleep is all an act of your body, as being directed by the brain.
 But, for the brain to be able to accurately direct the body to quiet down and fall asleep, the rest of the body should be kept in good health, such that every body part that has a part to play does not emerge as the ‘sleep saboteur’ at the end of a very stressful night.